 Technology continues to advance and more business is moving online.
 With this move, it’s easier than ever for companies to expand their products and services to the global market.
 An international business degree online can help you prepare to join this fast-growing sector of the business world.

 “Many companies are going global, so having some background in this field can enhance a student’s marketability,” said Dr. Charlotte Broaden, a global business and leadership professor at SNHU.

 Want to play a key role in the creation and distribution of products internationally?
-Jobs for logisticians, or supply chain managers, are projected to grow 5% through 2028.1
+Jobs for logisticians are projected to grow 28% through 2031.1

 What kind of jobs can you get with a degree in international business?